 Temple Hills is a decidedly white-collar town, with fully 88.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Temple Hills is a town of sales and office workers, service providers, and professionals.
+Overall, Temple Hills is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Temple Hills who work in office and administrative support (17.69%), law enforcement and fire fighting (9.55%), and sales jobs (9.33%).

 Also of interest is that Temple Hills has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Temple Hills citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns: 24.81% of adults in Temple Hills have at least a bachelor's degree.

 The per capita income in Temple Hills in 2018 was $31,778, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $127,112 for a family of four.
 However, Temple Hills contains both very wealthy and poor people as well.